Cham0i/AD-DNS-troubleshooting/README.md

 When we ping "notfakenews" it will point the computer to look for the domain "cnn" which in turn will ping the same IP.

 ![alt text](https://github.com/Cham0i/Understanding-DNS/blob/main/DNS_pics/19.png)

+Every CNAME record will eventually lead to an A-Record.
+This means changing that one A-Record to another IP Address will also automatically change the CNAME Records, based of the domain name from the original A-Record, to that new IP Address.
+This saves you the headache of having to edit 30 different A-Records to point to a new IP Address.